Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool ('when the user wants recurring Japan events to plan around') and when not to use it ('Do not use this for bloom timing, one-off concerts, or weather forecasts'), providing clear alternatives and exclusions that differentiate it from sibling tools.
+The description explicitly tells when to use ('when the user wants recurring Japan events to plan around') and when not to use ('Do not use for bloom timing, one-off concerts, or weather forecasts').
+This provides clear decision criteria.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.